cta-observatory/ctapipe/docs/api-reference/irf/index.rst

 :ref:`binning`, :ref:`preprocessing`, and :ref:`spectra` contain helper functions and classes used by many of the other components in this module.

-:ref:`irf_visualization` and :ref:`vis_utils` implement some functionalities for visualizing the irf components.

 Submodules
 ==========